Istionia/featherpause/FeatherPause/BATTLEPLAN.md

    - Preview component functionality
    - File handling utilities

+Ensure the camera implementation uses FeatherPause components consistently:
+- Import components from '@/src/components/ui'
+- Use FeatherButton, FeatherIconButton, FeatherIcon, and FeatherSpinner
+- Follow FeatherPause brand colors (teal, terracotta, lavender)
-Ensure the camera implementation follows the app's design language and provides a smooth user experience with proper feedback at each step.
+- Provide smooth user experience with proper feedback using FeatherAlert for errors
 ```

 ### Prompt 8: Audio Recording for Bird Calls

 ```
-For the FeatherPause app, implement audio recording functionality for capturing bird calls.
+For the FeatherPause app, implement audio recording functionality for capturing bird calls using FeatherPause components.
 This will be used in the Identify screen as an alternative to photo identification.

 Requirements:
-1. Create an AudioRecorder component using Expo AV:
+1. Create an AudioRecorder component using Expo AV with FeatherPause UI:
    - Implement permission handling for microphone
-   - Build recording controls (start, stop, pause)
+   - Build recording controls using FeatherIconButton (play, pause, stop icons)
-   - Create visual feedback during recording
+   - Create visual feedback during recording using FeatherSpinner and pulsing animations
-   - Add timer display showing recording length
+   - Add timer display using Gluestack Text with monospace styling
-   - Implement recording quality options
+   - Implement recording quality options using FeatherIconButton or Select

-2. Build an audio visualization component:
+2. Build an audio visualization component using Gluestack components:
-   - Display real-time waveform or spectrogram
+   - Display real-time waveform using custom Box components with animations
-   - Provide visual feedback on audio levels
+   - Provide visual feedback on audio levels with progress bars
-   - Create an appealing, responsive visualization
+   - Create an appealing, responsive visualization using VStack/HStack layouts
-   - Ensure performance on lower-end devices
+   - Ensure performance on lower-end devices with optimized rendering

-3. Implement audio playback functionality:
+3. Implement audio playback functionality using FeatherPause components:
-   - Controls for playing recorded audio
+   - Controls for playing recorded audio with FeatherIconButton (play/pause)
-   - Progress indicator during playback
+   - Progress indicator during playback using custom progress bar or Slider
-   - Volume adjustment
+   - Volume adjustment using FeatherIconButton and Slider components
-   - Loop option for repeated listening
+   - Loop option toggle using FeatherIconButton

 4. Create audio processing utilities:
    - Convert to appropriate format for AI processing